cadazab/Thesis/Thesis.md

 In general, the heavier the particle you want to produce, the higher must be the energy of the collision.

+### Some Basic rules to understand the standard model

 ### History of particles
 1. Electron .
 Thomson